|Nutrition Facts (per serving)|

 Crispy around the edges and buttery rich, chateau potatoes are fantastic not only with chateaubriand but with any roasted beef or poultry dish.
 Traditionally cut into olive-shaped pieces, chateau potatoes taste just as delicious sliced, sautéed in butter, and seasoned with parsley.

-- Preheat the oven to 400 F.
+Preheat the oven to 400 F.

-- Melt the butter in a large oven-proof skillet over medium-high heat.
+Melt the butter in a large ovenproof skillet over medium-high heat.
 Sauté the potatoes in the butter for 5 minutes.

-- Remove the skillet from the oven and sprinkle the browned potatoes with the chopped parsley, salt, and pepper.
+Remove the skillet from the oven and sprinkle the browned potatoes with the chopped parsley, salt, and pepper.
 Serve the chateau potatoes immediately.

+- To save yourself some time, you can use smaller new potatoes or even fingerlings, and keep them whole instead of cutting into ovals.
 To recreate the same texture and flavor, you should still peel the potatoes before cooking.
 And whether you are using larger cut potatoes or smaller whole potatoes, you should pat them with a towel after peeling to absorb any moisture.
 The potatoes will crisp up better if their surface is nice and dry.

-For a little extra flavor, you can add garlic to this recipe.
+- For a little extra flavor, you can add garlic to this recipe.
 Peel but keep the cloves whole, and place in the pan with the potatoes and butter.
-Discard the garlic after removing the pan from the oven—you will be left with a delicious garlic butter to spoon over the potatoes.
+Discard the garlic after removing the pan from the oven—you will be left with a delicious garlic butter sauce to spoon over the potatoes.